gmarziou/jhipster-backend-less/README.md

   * easier collaboration with designers
   * less coupling between resources (REST api) and entities (JPA, database)

-In this example, only a part of the backend API is simulated in `src/main/webapp/scripts/app/stubs/httpBackendStub.js` but enough to authenticate with user or admin and to use the CRUD views of an entity.
+In this example, only a part of the backend API is simulated in [src/main/webapp/scripts/app/stubs/httpBackendStub.js](src/main/webapp/scripts/app/stubs/httpBackendStub.js) but enough to authenticate with user or admin accounts and to use the CRUD view of an entity.

 Unfortunately, this approach is not compatible with great new feature added in 2.3.0: BrowserSync support.